ssdetlab/Tracker_PyAnalysis/README.md

 - run analysis serially OR in parallel:
   - `python3 serial_analyzer.py -conf conf/config_file_name.txt`
   - `python3 multiproc_analyzer.py -conf conf/config_file_name.txt`
+- look at the histograms in the new root file

 Run alignment with cosmics:
 - run noise scan (see above)